Karlevi Runestone: Description

 The runic inscription on the Karlevi Runestone is partly in prose, partly in verse.
 It is the only example of a complete scaldic stanza preserved on a runestone and is composed in the "lordly meter" the dróttkvætt.
 It is notable for mentioning Thor's daughter Þrúðr and Viðurr, one of the names for Odin, in kennings for "chieftain."
 In the second half of the stanza a reference is made to Denmark, but it is not clear what exactly this means in this poetic context.

 The stone is contemporary with the Battle of the Fýrisvellir and it is consequently possible that the stone was raised by warriors who partook in it, in memory of their lord.

 The inscription, which is on a granite stone that is 1.4 meters in height, is classified as being in runestone style RAK.
 This is the classification with inscriptions with runic text in bands that have no attached dragon or serpent heads and the ends of the runic bands are straight.
 The non-runic inscription on the reverse side appears to be accompanied by a small Christian cross and a Norse pagan Thor's hammer, or Mjöllnir.
 Other surviving runestones or inscriptions depicting Thor's hammer include runestones U 1161 in Altuna, Sö 86 in Åby, Sö 111 in Stenkvista, Vg 113 in Lärkegapet, DR 26 in Laeborg, DR 48 in Hanning, DR 120 in Spentrup, and DR 331 in Gårdstånga.

 Inscription

-Transliteration of the runes into Latin characters:
+Transliteration of the runes into Latin characters, and transcription into Old Norse (the Swedish-Danish dialect):